 We love ice cream.
 We’ve been loving it, eating it, and making it for more than four decades.
 But we also know that dairy products can have a big effect on the environment and the climate—which is why we’ve been working hard for years to reduce the impact of the flavors we love on the planet we love.

 But that’s just the beginning.
-Once these pilot initiatives have been proven effective, our plan is to expand Project Mootopia to farms across our entire global dairy supply chain.
+Once these pilot initiatives have been proven effective, our plan is to expand the project to farms across our entire global dairy supply chain.
 That could make a serious difference in the fight against climate change.

 How It’ll Work

 We’ve been working with dairy farmers, scientists, academics, and researchers in the US and in Europe for a long time to figure out the best ways to reduce greenhouse gas emissions.
-Project Mootopia brings together everything we’ve been learning—it’s a comprehensive, collaborative approach to fighting the climate crisis that addresses three critical aspects of dairy farming:
+This new project brings together everything we’ve been learning—it’s a comprehensive, collaborative approach to fighting the climate crisis that addresses three critical aspects of dairy farming:

 - Enteric emissions: Fact: Cows burp all the time, releasing a tremendous amount of methane—and methane accelerates climate change.
 But we can manage this through a new cow-tested, cow-approved meal plan that includes a high-quality forage diet and innovative feed additives that reduce the generation of methane as cows digest their food.